Philosophy

 Plain text, not databases

 Section titled “Plain text, not databases”Every persistent artifact in this toolkit is a file you can cat, grep, and git diff.
 The backlog (idea) is a markdown file.
-Specs and plans (fab-kit) are markdown files.
+Plans (fab-kit) are markdown files.
 Worktree state (wt) lives in your filesystem.
 Cost data (tu) is JSON you can dump.

 Rationale: AI agents are good at editing files.
 They’re terrible at hidden state.
 Keep the contract in the file.